rewhowe/snapdragon/documentation/manual.md

 A simple loop must either use two parameters (start and end) or no parameters (an infinite loop unless manually broken).
 It follows the format `[optional parameters] 繰り返す`.

-If using two parameters, they must be either variables or numeric primitives.
+If using two parameters, they must be either variables or numeric primitives (floats become integers).
 Note that variables should be numeric, but there is no safety check for this.
 The parameters must also use the particles から and まで to specify start and end, respectively, however the order does not matter.

 Example: